LH-Bench: Skill-Grounded Evaluation of Long-Horizon Agents on Subjective Enterprise Tasks: Benchmark Construction

-Evaluation runs three judges in parallel (Table~\ref{tab:judges}): a task-agnostic trajectory judge (planning, constraint-following, recovery), a task-specific process judge (workflow compliance and skill execution), and an output judge (artifact fidelity from rendered artifacts and runtime checks).
-Judges emit structured JSON grades per tier, enabling both leaderboard ranking and fine-grained diagnostics.
-We will release public versions of the task datasets for research use upon publication.
+Task definitions, rubrics, and skill versions are tracked independently.
+The pipeline (Appendix~\ref{app:pipeline}) exposes execution, evaluation, and leaderboard endpoints; agents build artifacts in ephemeral sandboxes and upload final outputs to object storage.
+Evaluation runs three judges in parallel (Table~\ref{tab:judges}): a trajectory judge for planning and recovery, a process judge for skill execution, and an output judge for artifact fidelity.
+Judges emit structured JSON grades per tier, enabling both leaderboard ranking and fine-grained diagnosis.